Residential Real Estate Lawyers in St. Petersburg

 - Issues related to roof damage

-- Issues with the air conditioning and heating systems
+- Issues related to the air conditioning and heating systems

-- Sellers Inspection– the seller’s inspection is the inspection that the seller has before the home is put on the market just to make sure the house is in the proper order to put the home up for sale.
-Any issues that are found will enable the seller to remedy the issues before the home is placed on the market.
+- Seller’s inspection—The seller’s inspection is the examination the seller can have done before the house is put on the market to make sure the house is in proper working order before listing the home.
+Any issues discovered during this inspection enable the seller to remedy the issues before the home is placed on the market.

 Title Search and Insurance